ERP Wizards 3. Project Manager in a successful ERP implementation

 What kind of responsibilities a project manager has in an ERP project?

 The main task of a project manager is to lead the project and keep all the strings under control.
-However, the chosen approach to leading the project may vary based on the personal background.
+However, the chosen approach to leading the project may vary based on personal background.
 Some project managers want to be close to the project by taking part in the implementation as a consultant whilst leading the project as well.
-In such a case, it is crucial to mind the project manager’s main duties as a project leader which are sometimes easily forgotten if the person is busy with the actual implementation.
+In such a case, it is crucial to mind the project manager's main duties as a project leader, which are sometimes easily forgotten if the person is busy with the actual implementation.

 Another approach to the project is that the project consultation is completely outsourced to someone else.
 The project manager does not need to know everything about the ERP; however, it is good to understand the basics of the system.
 The project manager's tasks begin in both cases with setting up the projects.
 This phase includes a lot of routine work, such as building up the communication plans, deciding what kind of follow-ups you want to have for the tasks, and choosing the tools.

 5 useful tips for an ERP project manager

 As a project manager, you are the glue between people involved in the project.
 To succeed in communication, you must first identify all the groups involved in the project and decide what kind of communication you want with them.
 Communication should not be one-sided, and the project manager should be interested in discussing with all the people involved.